kimkimeldo/aws-clouds-pratitioner/docs/source/index.rst

 Steps to sign in to AWS Training and Certification

-- Go to AWS Skill Builder
+1. Go to AWS Skill Builder
-- Select SIGN IN TO AWS SKILL BUILDER
+2. Select SIGN IN TO AWS SKILL BUILDER

 .. image:: picture/amazonsignIn.png
    :align: center
    :width: 700px

+3. The AWS Training and Certification login interface appears, select Login with Amazon